 Opioids slow your breathing.
 If you take too much of one, your breathing may stop and you could die.
 If given soon enough, naloxone can counter the overdose effects, usually within minutes.
 Learn more about overdose recovery.

-Heroin use is also growing in the U.S. The 2012 National Survey on Drug Use and Health reported that 669,000 Americans use the illegal substance -- nearly twice as many as in 2007.
-Deaths from heroin overdoses quadrupled between 2002 and 2013.
+Heroin use is also growing in the U.S. The 2018 National Survey on Drug Use and Health reported that 948,000 Americans use the illegal substance -- more than a half a million are dependent on it.

 The rise in heroin use is believed to be linked to prescription drug abuse.
 Many people who abuse painkillers switch to heroin for two reasons: It is cheaper and often easier to get.